pren1/fans_kalman/README.md

 The Kalman impl is inherited and modified from [here](https://github.com/zziz/kalman-filter.git):

 We expect that there is an update of the follower number every 5 minutes.
-If there isn't, the follower number will remain unchanged, and it will be used as an input.
+If there isn't, the follower number should remain unchanged, and it should be used as an input.

 Run: